BronaghCarolan/Scheme/README.md

 2. "Permutation" which takes out multiple characters from 2 strings and concatenates them.
 3. "Combiné": a combination of the above two.

-A text to crypt/decrypt and an encrypting key are the inputs This code is commented in French.
+A text to crypt/decrypt and an encrypting key are the inputs.
+This code is commented in French.